Eddie Colman

+Manchester United F.C. in 1957 – from the left, standing: Liam Whelan, Jackie Blanchflower, Ian Greaves, Ray Wood, Wilf McGuinness, Mark Jones, Tommy Taylor, Matt Busby (manager); front row: Johnny Berry, David Pegg, Albert Scanlon, Roger Byrne, Jeff Whitefoot, Dennis Viollet and Eddie Colman.

 Edward Colman (1 November 1936 – 6 February 1958) was an English football player who played as an wing-half and one of the eight Manchester United players who died in the Munich air disaster.

 Biography

 Colman joined Manchester United's youth team on leaving school in the summer of 1952.
 He became a first-team member at right-half during the 1955–56 season, ousting Jeff Whitefoot to play alongside Duncan Edwards.
 He finished the season with a Football League First Division title medal.
 He collected another league championship medal the following season, and also helped United reach the European Cup semi-finals.
 He played in the FA Cup final that season, but only collected a runners-up medal as United lost 2–1 to Aston Villa.

 He made 108 first-team appearances for United, scoring two goals, the second of which came in the first leg of the fateful European Cup quarter-final tie against Red Star Belgrade.
 He died on 6 February 1958 in the crash at Munich airport after the plane stopped to refuel on the return flight.

 In his time at United, he was nicknamed "Snakehips" for his trademark body swerve.

 Aged 21 years and 3 months, he was the youngest of the 23 people to die.
 An accommodation building at the University of Salford is named after him – the Eddie Colman Court is a block of flats located near the main campus.